NextCenturyCorporation/itm-scenario-validator/README.md

 * `scenes[].index` must not have any repeated values
 * `state.environment.decision_environment.aid_delay[].id` must not have any repeated values

+#### Training Only Supplies
+Any supply name placed in this array will be excluded from the allowed supplies if eval mode is true.

 #### Other Rules
 * At least one scene must have `final_scene=true`
 * `scenes[n].action_mapping[m].parameters.treatment` must come from `SupplyTypeEnum`